Clinical Staff and Teams

 DICE Team, Lorraine Benuto, PhD

 The DICE Center is a community outreach, treatment, research, and training center focused on comprehensive psychological assessment and evaluation, the development of individually tailored treatment plans, and the delivery of evidence-based behavioral health interventions to diverse clients.
 The majority of clients who are seen via the DICE Center come from socioeconomically disadvantaged backgrounds; many of the clients are immigrants, Spanish-speaking, and/or have a history of interpersonal violence.
 All clients seen via the DICE Center undergo a comprehensive assessment process so as to develop an individualized treatment plan.
 The primary interventions used on this team are Exposure-based therapies for PTSD, Transdiagnostic Cognitive Behavioral Therapy, Behavioral Activation, and Dialectical Behavioral Therapy (adapted for survivors of IPV).
 Students also receive training in neuropsychological assessment and have the opportunity to complete ADHD assessments.
-Students receive supervision from Drs.
-Benuto and Bennett.
-Jena Casas is the Associate Director of English-language services and Cyndy Soto is Associate Director of Spanish-language services.
-Services provided via the DICE team are funded through the Nevada Office of the Attorney General via funds from the Violence Against Women Act and the Department of Child and Family Services via Victims of Crime Act Funding
+Services are available in Spanish and are provided via the DICE team are funded through the Nevada Office of the Attorney General via funds from the Violence Against Women Act and the Department of Child and Family Services via Victims of Crime Act Funding

 Kids Clinical Team (KCT), Lorraine Benuto, PhD